Connecticut Drug Abuse Treatment Info

 Heroin Accounts for Crimes, Treatment Admissions

 As people fall into this vicious cycle of addiction, they often need money to keep themselves supplied with drugs.
-Heroin’s popularity fuels an increase crime rates in Connecticut, particularly residential and commercial burglaries.
+Heroin’s popularity fuels an increase in crime rates in Connecticut, particularly residential and commercial burglaries.

 And young adults are struggling with these drug problems in volume.
 Nearly 5,000 of those admitted for opiate addiction and nearly 3,000 of those being treated for addiction to marijuana were 25 and younger.

 Drug Traffickers Run a Never-Ending War

 What law enforcement refers to as the “New England Pipeline” runs straight through the heart of Connecticut.
 In fact, the two arms of this pipeline, I-95 up to Maine and I-91 that passes along the Vermont-New Hampshire state lines, intersect in New Haven.
 Traffickers commonly use private vehicles that have secret compartments controlled by hydraulics that hide drug shipments out of sight.
 Other shipments of cocaine, marijuana, and opiates come indirectly from the Southwestern United States or the new regional drug distribution center in Atlanta by package delivery service or postal service.
 More marijuana comes across the nearby Canadian border.

 As in many other New England states, street gangs have taken over much of the retail distribution of drugs from the Colombian, Mexican and Dominican traffickers.